 Massage the roof of your mouth with a Q-tip (or other clean, soft object).
 This can work if you don't have a strong gag reflex.
 Massaging the back of the roof of the mouth stimulates the vagus nerve, which in turn stops the spasms of the diaphragm that cause hiccups.
 Do this while sticking out your tongue.

 Yes, you'll look like an idiot, but your hiccups will stop.
 You may not want to do this one in public though or people may look at you strangely.
-Don't ask me how I know ;) I was desperate lol.
+(Don't ask me how I know.
+I was desperate!)

-Coughing method.
-I tried this and I don't think it works, but perhaps it was just because I got the timing wrong and was not patient enough to try again and went for the water ;).
+I tried the coughing method, and I don't think it works—but perhaps it was just because I got the timing wrong and was not patient enough to try again and went for the water.